iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 There is also new support for intersecting a `Ray3d` with a triangle or a polygon.
 [BarycentricTriangle.intersectRay3d]($core-geometry) and [BarycentricTriangle.intersectSegment]($core-geometry) return a [TriangleLocationDetail]($core-geometry) for the intersection point of the plane of the triangle with the infinite line parameterized by a ray or segment.
 Similarly, [PolygonOps.intersectRay3d]($core-geometry) returns a [PolygonLocationDetail]($core-geometry) for the intersection point in the plane of the polygon.
 Both returned detail objects contain properties classifying where the intersection point lies with respect to the triangle/polygon, including `isInsideOrOn` and closest edge data.

 ## Presentation

+### Active unit system

+[PresentationManager]($presentation-frontend) has a way to set active unit system either through props when initializing ([PresentationManagerProps.activeUnitSystem]($presentation-frontend)) or directly through a setter ([PresentationManager.activeUnitSystem]($presentation-frontend)).
+Both of these ways have been deprecated in favor of using [QuantityFormatter.activeUnitSystem]($core-frontend) (access `QuantityFormatter` through `IModelApp.quantityFormatter`) to avoid asking consumers set the active unit system in two places.
+For the time being, while we keep the deprecated unit system setters on the presentation manager, they act as an override to [QuantityFormatter.activeUnitSystem]($core-frontend), but the latter is now used by default, so setting active unit system on presentation manager is not necessary any more.

 ### Handling of long-running requests